Edge-based discretizations on triangulations in $\mathbb{R}^d$, with special attention to four-dimensional space: Introduction

 In principle, a node-centered, edge-based scheme can be employed on \emph{any} dual tessellation, subject to the following geometric constraints: \begin{enumerate}[(a)] \item The dual cell for a given node must contain the node. \item The dual cell must be contained within the union of all $d$-simplices which share the node. \item The dual cell must be simply connected. \item The aggregate hypervolumes of the dual tessellation and the original triangulation must be identical. \end{enumerate} The first two constraints help ensure proximity of the dual cell and the associated node, and sizing (scale) of the dual cell relative to the initial triangulation.
+These constraints can be viewed as \emph{locality} constraints, which require the immediate region of influence of a node to coincide with its immediate geometric neighborhood.
+The locality constraints are generally desired, if not strictly required, because violation of these constraints may imply the existence of inverted elements.
+Failing to satisfy these constraints is undesirable, but not necessarily fatal, as there is evidence that the edge-based methods work just fine even if some elements have zero or negative volumes~\cite{nishikawa_aiaa2017-4295}.

 The last two constraints help enforce conservation.
+While the locality constraints were somewhat flexible, the conservation constraints are non-negotiable, due to the importance of maintaining the correct quantities of mass, momentum, and energy.

-Of course, most well-known dual tessellations satisfy these constraints.
+Of course, most well-known dual tessellations satisfy the constraints above.
 However, \emph{median-dual} tessellations are the most popular.
 First of all, this is because the existing node-centered edge-based method is second- or third-order accurate only with median-dual tessellations on simplex-element grids, and first-order accurate otherwise (see, e.g.~\cite{Nishikawa_aiaa2020-1786}).
 More generally, there are important reasons based on geometric considerations.
 These considerations are discussed in more detail below.